apache/datafusion-ballista/docs/source/user-guide/architecture.md

 Jobs are submitted to the scheduler's gRPC service from a client context, either in the form of a logical query plan or a SQL string.
 The scheduler then creates an execution graph, which contains a physical plan broken down into stages (pipelines) that can be scheduled independently.

+It is possible to have multiple schedulers running with shared state in etcd, so that jobs can continue to run even if a scheduler process fails.

 ### Executor